What is desexing?

 - sterile surgery – like human hospitals, we maintain a sterile operating theatre

 - monitoring – our dedicated nursing team monitor your pet before, during and after surgery

-Apart from the Northern Territory, microchipping is legally required in Australia.
+Apart from in the Northern Territory, microchipping is legally required in Australia.
 This is a non-invasive, safe way of identifying your dog for life should they ever become lost.
 Now is a great time to consider microchipping (if not done already), since your dog is already under a general anaesthetic.

 We are often asked whether or not a pet parent should stay at home to care for a pet after surgery.
 Generally, pets make a speedy recovery after routine procedures, so staying at home with them is not necessary (as long as they have somewhere warm, comfortable, and clean to rest).
 However, if you are considering making special plans to be with your pet, we suggest you take the day after surgery off rather than the day of surgery.

 After dinner on the night before surgery, remember to withhold all food from your dog.
 Having an empty stomach when they are anaesthetised reduces the risk that your dog will vomit and aspirate this into their lungs.
 Please ensure water is present until they arrive at the clinic.